Reds vs. Giants Player Props Betting Odds

 Flores Stats

-- Flores has collected 94 hits with 20 doubles, 19 home runs and 28 walks.
+- Flores has put up 94 hits with 20 doubles, 19 home runs and 28 walks.
 He has driven in 49 runs.

 Flores Recent Games